savoirfairelinux/cqfd/README.md

 cqfd will use the provided Dockerfile to create a normalized runtime build environment for your project.

+Warning : `cqfd init` creates and names a new docker image every time the Dockerfile is modified.
+This could result in a huge amount of unused images that cannot be purge automatically. cqfd doesn't implement any systematic clean system for now.

 ## Using cqfd on a daily basis ##

 ### Regular builds ###